George Bogle (diplomat): Legacy of Bogle’s mission

 Bogle's diary and travel notes were found in his Ayrshire family archives and published as "Narratives of the mission of George Bogle to Tibet, and of the journey of Thomas Manning to Lhasa" (1876) by Sir Clements Markham.
 This edition provided a partial impetus for the Tibetan journeys of Sarat Chandra Das.
 Das translated and published parts of the Tibetan biography of the Third Panchen Lama, including descriptions of his friendship with Bogle.
 Some critics have ascribed Bogle and Das as major inspirations for Rudyard Kipling's novel Kim, shown by Kipling's use of the title "Teshoo Lama" (an alternate title of the Panchen Lama used by Bogle and other British sources of the time).

-The Bogle mission has echoes today.
-The Chinese government has used it on official websites to suggest that Britain recognised Chinese sovereignty over Tibet.
-They portray the meeting of the Panchen Lama as one where he kowtowed in submission to the Qianlong Emperor.
-The Tibetans suggest it was a meeting between a pupil (the emperor) and a revered master (the Lama), without explaining how master kowtowing to pupil works.
-According to the Asia Times, in 1995 the search for the 11th Panchen Lama culminated with Beijing and the Dalai Lama proclaiming rival child candidates, Gyaincain Norbu and Gedhun Choekyi Nyima respectively, with Chinese officials using the Qianlong Emperor's urn as a symbol of legitimacy and sovereignty.